markcot/ProjMachLearn/README.md

 Known value pairs of "wind speed" and associated "power output" are listed in the dataset.
 To estimate power output of the wind turbine based on an inputted wind speed, a Keras [5] machine learning model has been trained in the **"Project.ipynb"** file to approximate the wind turbine power output curve.
 The structure and state of this trained model is saved to the **"my_model.h5"** file included in the repository.

-The Keras model is loaded into a python Flask web server application called **"web-service.py"** for use with the html user interface html page **"Index.html"**.
+The Keras model is loaded into a Python Flask web server application called **"web-service.py"** for use with the html user interface html page **"Index.html"**.

 ## Local Virtual Environment
 Anaconda Python (conda) was used on a Windows machine to create a localhost Virtual Environment (venvMLP) for running the server locally.
-The following Windows command line pip and python commands can be used to create venvMLP, install and save packages for venvMLP, set the flask_app server and server mode, run the server, stop the server and finally deactivate venvMLP.
+The following Windows command line pip and Python commands can be used to create venvMLP, install and save packages for venvMLP, set the flask_app server and server mode, run the server, stop the server and finally deactivate venvMLP.
 Testing of the flask server showed that there appears to be a conflict with the current version of tensorflow version 2.4.0 and the FLASK_APP.
 As such tensorflow had to be downgraded to version 2.3.0 including its associated Python packages including numpy.

 ```bash
 λ conda create --name venvMLP python=3.8